 Google Lens couldn’t exist without AI/ML, which links the AR sensor (a camera) with a back-end of models that help analyze images and search for related information from the internet.

-Research into AR and VR technologies has fuelled development in many other areas, such as building driverless vehicles.
+Research into AR and VR technologies has accelerated development in various fields, including autonomous vehicles.

 Science fiction imagines robots that understand sensory data with practically zero latency, much the same as biological beings.
 But in reality, this is exceedingly complex, especially when we ramp up the complexity of the AI models involved.